 Shake well and strain into a cocktail glass.
 This cocktail possesses a delicious flavour.
 I invented it at the Embassy Club in London, 1921.
-Mayfair is the aristocratic quarter of London, called so because of the reign of Charles II (seventeenth century) they used to hold a yearly fair there during the months of May.
+Mayfair is the aristocratic quarter of London, called so because during the reign of Charles II (seventeenth century) they used to hold a yearly fair during the months of May.

 This cocktail also appears in Harry Craddock's 1930 The Savoy Cocktail Book: